OmarSamirz/ImageFromTextGenerator/README.md

 - **Static Noises:** These noises apply consistent effects, making them useful when you want repeatable results across your dataset.
 - **Random Noises:** These noises introduce variability, allowing you to generate different effects with each image, enhancing the robustness of your models.
+- **Custom Noises:** IFTG provides a [noise template](noise_template.py) that allows you to easily create your own custom noise effects.
+This feature gives you even more control over the image augmentation process, enabling you to tailor the noises to your specific needs.

 | Background | Blur | Brightness | Dilate | Elastic |
 |------------|------|------------|--------|---------|